Representations of the Kauffman bracket skein algebra I: invariants and miraculous cancellations: The quantum Teichm uller space and the quantum trace homomorphism

 \begin{proof} If $Z_iZ_j = \omega^{2\sigma_{ij}} Z_jZ_i$ for generators $Z_i$, $Z_j$ of $\TT$, then $Z_i^N Z_j^N = \omega^{2\sigma_{ij}N^2} Z_j^N Z_i^N = \iota^{2\sigma_{ij}} Z_j^N Z_i^N$. \end{proof}

 Borrowing the terminology from \cite{FockG}, the algebra homomorphism $\mathbf F^\omega \colon \TTT \to \TT$ is the \emph{Frobenius homomorphism} of $\TT$.
 When $\omega^N = (-1)^{N+1}$, this Frobenius is remarkably well-behaved with respect to coordinate changes in the quantum Teichm\"uller space; see \cite{CheFoc1, BonLiu, FockG}.
-However, we won't need this property here, although it somewhat foreshadows the compatibility property of Theorem~\ref{thm:ChebyQTracesFrob}.
+We will not need this property here, but it somewhat foreshadows the compatibility property of Theorem~\ref{thm:ChebyQTracesFrob}.